Cobb County weather forecast for Saturday August 13

 Monday

-A 30 percent chance of showers and thunderstorms after 2pm.
-Mostly sunny, with a high near 89.
+A 30 percent chance of showers and thunderstorms after 2 p.m.
+Mostly sunny, with a high near 90.
+Southwest wind 5 to 10 mph, with gusts as high as 20 mph.

 Monday Night